xsscx/srd/dmg/README.md

+# SRD Cohort Cryptex Research Image Information

-# Example DMG Files to side-load on Cryptex File System for Apple Security Research Device
+Example DMG Files to side-load on Cryptex File System for Apple Security Research Device
 -----------
 What is here?